 AMHERST, Mass. - The University of Massachusetts will hold a memorial celebrating the life and achievements of Barbara B. Burn, associate provost for International Programs at the University of Massachusetts, at 1 p.m.
 Mon., April 1 in Bowker Auditorium in Stockbridge Hall.

-AMHERST, Mass. - Approximately 160 middle and high school students from throughout western Massachusetts will travel to the University of Massachusetts next week to compete in the UMass Amherst Regional Science Fair.
-The science fair will be held in the Campus Center Auditorium on Tues., March 28, from 10 a.m. to 1:45 p.m.
-An awards ceremony will be held at 2 p.m.
+AMHERST, Mass. - Approximately 160 middle- and high-school students from throughout western Massachusetts will travel to the University of Massachusetts next week to compete in the UMass Amherst Regional Science Fair.
+The science fair will be held in the Student Union Ballroom on Tues., March 26, from 10 a.m. to 1:45 p.m.
+An awards ceremony will be held at 2 p.m. in the Cape Cod Lounge.
 The event is open to the public.

 AMHERST, Mass. - Two members of the University of Massachusetts community were honored last night, March 13, by the Massachusetts Telecommunications Council (MTC).
 Joseph I. Goldstein, dean of the College of Engineering, and James Kurose, professor and former head of the computer science department, were named Workforce Development Leaders of the Year.